Legal Obligations | WHS Duties | Work Health & Safety Act 2011

 Company Officers Duty (New) - Due Diligence

-Company Officers (as per the ‘Corporations Act’ definition), such as Directors, Partners, Shareholders, Secretaries, Treasurers, CEOs, CFOs etc. have a ‘due diligence’ duty to become informed and kept up-to-date of both operational and behavioral hazards in the business, ensure a flow of information with provisions made for resources and funding as required for workplace safety and make sure that the PCBU meets its duties.
+Company Officers (as per the ‘Corporations Act’ definition), such as Directors, Partners, Shareholders, Secretaries, Treasurers, CEOs, CFOs etc. have a ‘due diligence’ duty to become informed and kept up-to-date of both operational and behavioural hazards in the business, ensure a flow of information with provisions made for resources and funding as required for workplace safety and make sure that the PCBU meets its duties.

-In all cases, you must meet your duty/duties to the extent required by the Act and in the ways stated in the Regulation.
+You must meet your duty/duties to the extent required by the Act and in the ways stated in the Regulation.

 These Duties apply regardless of:

 how many workers/contractors you have,

 Purchase Insurance to cover breaches of the safety legislation.
 In fact a breach of the Law will generally determine all of your Insurances held, as null and void.